Iwakuni

 1 of 1 in Yamaguchi Prefecture

-Iwakuni (岩国), a charming city in southeastern Yamaguchi Prefecture, is famed for the stunning Kintai-kyo Bridge.
-This historic five-arched bridge, a marvel year-round, is especially captivating in early April, when cherry blossoms create a magical backdrop.
+Iwakuni (岩国), a charming city in southeastern Yamaguchi Prefecture, is best known for the stunning Kintai-kyo Bridge.
+This historic five-arched bridge is a marvel year-round, but it becomes especially enchanting in early April, when cherry blossoms create a magical backdrop.
 Visitors can stroll along the riverbanks, soaking in the serene beauty and seasonal colors.

-Iwakuni also boasts a reconstructed Edo-period castle atop a scenic hill, offering panoramic views of the city and its surroundings.
-Just a short trip from Hiroshima, Iwakuni invites travelers to experience its blend of feudal history and natural splendor.
+Iwakuni also features a reconstructed Edo-period castle perched atop a scenic hill, offering panoramic views of the city and its surroundings.
+Just a short trip from Hiroshima, Iwakuni invites travelers to experience its unique blend of feudal history and natural splendor.

 Getting around

-In Iwakuni, there are two main train stations: Iwakuni Station in the city center for local trains, and Shin-Iwakuni Station on the outskirts for shinkansen.
-The famous Kintai-kyo Bridge is located between them, about 5 km from each station, and is easiest to reach by bus or taxi.
+In Iwakuni, there are two main train stations: Iwakuni Station, located in the city center and served by local trains, and Shin-Iwakuni Station, on the outskirts, served by the shinkansen.
+The famous Kintai-kyo Bridge lies roughly halfway between them—about 5 km from each station—and is easiest to reach by bus or taxi.

-Buses run every 10–20 minutes from Iwakuni Station (15 mins, 300 yen), and 1–2 times per hour from Shin-Iwakuni Station (15 mins, 350 yen).
-Most of Iwakuni’s top sights are close to the bridge, including Iwakuni Castle, which you can reach by ropeway.
-The two stations are also connected by the Nishikigawa Railway (15 mins, 420 yen), but this ride is not fully covered by JR passes due to partial non-JR tracks.
+Buses depart every 10–20 minutes from Iwakuni Station (15 minutes, 300 yen), and 1–2 times per hour from Shin-Iwakuni Station (15 minutes, 350 yen).
+Most of Iwakuni’s main attractions are located near the bridge, including Iwakuni Castle, which can be reached via ropeway.
+The two stations are also connected by the Nishikigawa Railway (15 minutes, 420 yen), although this route is not fully covered by JR Passes due to partially non-JR-operated tracks.

 Attractions